DDLCNewBeginnings/New-Beginnings/README.md

 ### Next Release Date

 * The next available demo, 0.2.0DEMO, is planning to be released by Christmas day.
+It is planned to contain another chapter, as well as introduce Yuri and Monika.
+We will see new backgrounds, artwork, and the first real set of choices the player can make.